Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00	      			| 30 Beware of ice/snow					 				|
 | .00				    | 37 Go straight or left      							|

+For the fifth image Speed limit 70 km/h, the model is very sure that this is a slippery road sign (probability of 0.98).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | .98         			| 40 Roundabout mandatory									|